youhgo/WFAPP/readme.md

 ## 📈 Example Results

-WFAPP produces clear, actionable results by focusing on the most relevant information.
+WAPP produces clear, actionable results by focusing on the most relevant information.

 In this example, we can quickly identify key events like:
 * Mimikatz and Cobalt Strike beacon usage.